 Both Peter and Linda are weavers and there was a lovely krokbragt rug on the floor.
 Linda told me she had once done a course with Peter Collingwood, the famous maker who literally wrote the book on rug weaving.

 A visit to Petlins is worth it if you want some advice or want to see their products in real life, otherwise, their mail order service is an excellent alternative.

-I came away with a couple of reels of Canadian linen rug warp (the Swedish was too expensive) and another 500g of 8/2 cotton.
+I came away with a couple of reels of Canadian linen rug warp (the Swedish was too expensive for my budget) and another 500g of 8/2 cotton.
 Linda was quick to point me in the direction of a more reasonably priced warp yarn after I gasped at the price of the Swedish yarn and she was generous with encouragement and suggestions on how to use it.
 I also accomplished what I set out to – I visited the bricks and mortar store and can report back.
 The photos were taken with permission.